01 of 07

 04 of 07

 This fabric postcard was made from a photograph printed on cloth.

 It involved Photoshop to manipulate the picture before adding the white text.
 The photo was at 300 dots per inch, sizing it to fill an area slightly larger than 4x6 inches.

 Continue to 5 of 7 below.

-- Press paper-backed fusible web to the back of a piece of fabric and feed the fabric through a color laser printer.
+- Press paper-backed fusible web to the back of a piece of fabric, and feed the fabric through a color laser printer.

-- Sprayed lightly with Krylon Fixatiff.
+- Spray lightly with Krylon Fixatiff.

 - Add a fused binding or other edge finish (page 7).